 - All Faculty/Staff, including part-time employees, must have a parking permit.

-- All Louisiana College students, including but not limited to full-time students, graduate students, part-time students, evening students, dual enrollment students, etc., must have a parking permit.
+- All Louisiana Christian University students, including but not limited to full-time students, graduate students, part-time students, evening students, dual enrollment students, etc., must have a parking permit.

 2. Only vehicles conspicuously displaying a current College permit may park on College property including Residence Halls and parking lots.

 3. All vehicles must be registered by the beginning of the third day of classes.